" "

 • May 24

-Knowing what steps to take after a medical error will impact not only your health and healing but also how prepared you are to seek remedies for the error.
+Knowing what steps to take after a medical error will impact not only your health and healing but also how prepared you are to seek answers and remedies for the error.

-Knowing what steps to take after a medical error will impact not only your health and healing but also how prepared you are to seek remedies for the error.
+Knowing what steps to take after a medical error will impact not only your health and healing but also how prepared you are to seek answers and remedies for the error.

 1. Request a Formal Disclosure Conversation